 Also delicious on soft corn tortillas:

-Halfway between a lettuce wrap and a taco lies this delicious dish, which also skips the beans for a low-carb home-run.
+Lettuce Leaf Tacos: Halfway between a lettuce wrap and a taco lies this delicious dish, which also skips the beans for a low-carb taco feast.

 Or try Taco Stuffed Zucchini Boats for even more veggie with your taco.

-At a traditional taqueria, meat choices typically include slow-cooked pork; grilled beef, chicken or sausage; and simmered beef cheeks.
-But home cooks aren't bound by tradition in the taco sphere: So long as your base and tortilla are in harmony, almost any combination of meat (or non-meat) and cooking method is A-OK.
+At a traditional taqueria, meat choices typically include slow-cooked pork, grilled beef, chicken or sausage, and simmered beef cheeks.
+And don't forget fish or shrimp tacos, and plant-based tacos.
+But home cooks aren't bound by tradition in the taco-sphere: So long as your base and tortilla are in harmony, almost any combination of meat (or non-meat) and cooking method will do.

-To get traditional shredded port, you have to cook it for the better part of a day, but these very highly-rated traditional roast pork recipes are well worth the wait.
+To get traditional shredded pork, you have to cook it for the better part of a day, but these highly-rated traditional roast pork recipes are well worth the wait.

 Flank steak marinated in lime, soy, cumin, cilantro and a host of other flavors produce this traditional taqueria flavor.
 Try making one of these top-rated recipes.

 Beef tongue is very tender when slow cooked overnight.
-Find it at any Mexican market, ask the butcher.
+Find it at any Mexican market or ask your local butcher.

 This versatile meat is delicious, whether you use ground, roasted, or grilled chicken.
-Browse our big library of chicken taco recipes.
+Browse our big selection of chicken taco recipes.

-Delicious options abound using shrimp, tilapia, cod, halibut, mahi mahi, salmon - or any white, flaky fish, either fried or grilled.
+Wrap tortillas around shrimp, tilapia, cod, halibut, mahi mahi, salmon — or any white, flaky fish, either fried or grilled.
 They're traditionally served with cabbage slaw and a creamy sauce.
-Explore a world of fish-taco options.
+Catch all of our fish-taco recipes.

 Fill your tacos with these healthy alternatives:

-Absorbent brown or white rice is also a great addition to a saucy taco.
-But for the best texture, be sure to include crunchy fillers too, such as crisp diced onion, sliced radish, chopped cabbage, or pickled vegetables.
+Be sure to include crunchy toppings such as crisp diced onion, sliced radish, chopped cabbage, or pickled vegetables.

 To add color or crunch, top your tacos with finely diced vegetables and cilantro.
 Then pile on crumbled or shredded cheese.
-Try pepper jack, cojita, queso fresco, cheddar, or Monterrey jack.
+Try pepperjack, cojita, queso fresco, Cheddar, or Monterey Jack.

 Salsa, which should always have at least a hint of heat, is what unifies a taco's ingredients and gives them character.
-Cooked tomato salsa is ubiquitous, but fresh pico de gallo, salsa verde, and fruit salsas (including peach and mango salsas) are equally excellent salsa picks.
-And it's highly acceptable to use more than one salsa on a single taco.
+Cooked tomato salsa is a popular choice, but fresh pico de gallo, salsa verde, and fruit salsas (including peach and mango salsas) are also excellent salsa picks.

-Salsas come in many shapes and sizes, but the most common varieties are:
+Salsas come in many formulations, but the most common varieties are:

 - Salsa roja (red sauce), is the most common variety, usually made with cooked tomatoes, onion, garlic, and other herbs like cilantro.